harshi-saha/harshi-saha.github.io/_pages/more.md

 ---

-## 🧑‍🍳 Food and Drink

-Cooking is a hobby I engage in frequently, and some of my current go to dishes are Hayashi Rice, Chan Chan Yaki, Gaeng Garee, Rou Mo Qie Zi, and Palak Paneer.
-While I do not go out to eat often, I love discovering spots that serve authentic regional dishes with my friends, and our favorite spots in Boston include Kaojiu, Yunnan Kitchen, and Yaowarat Road.
-I am also a big tea enthusiast, and my top 3 are Oolong, Genmaicha, and White Grape Jasmine Green Tea.

----

 ## 🌱 Plants

 My collection currently consists of the following plants: golden pothos, neon pothos, n'joy pothos, orchid 10311, chrysanthemum 10368, plum blossom 10369, succulents 10309, and poinsettia 10370.